-Activated charcoal is believed to be a detoxifier!
-But how much of this is factual and how much is strategic marketing?
+Activated charcoal is believed to be a detoxifier, but how much of this is factual and how much is strategic marketing?
 Is activated charcoal actually something we should be incorporating in our daily diet regime?
-Here is what we found out…

-Let’s be honest with ourselves, if a product promotes “cleansing” or “eliminates toxins” our interests are perked.
+Let’s be honest with ourselves, if a product states “cleansing properties” or “eliminates toxins”, our interests are perked.
 There are numerous “quick fixes” targeting hopeful dieters, and we all have fallen victim to these marketing ploys at one time or another.
-Whether they are packaged as juices, supplements, or food, “quick fixes” are never going to fix a problem created by unhealthy eating habits.
+Whether they are packaged as juices, supplements, or food, “quick fixes” are never going to fix a problem created by an unhealthy lifestyle.

-Of course, we are realists and it can be hard to to avoid temptation!
+Of course, we are realists and it can be hard to avoid temptation!
 Because of this, Americans often rely on crash diets to solve bad long term habits.
 This is where we often go wrong!
 Juice cleanses, for example, have taken on a life of their own.
-The cold-pressed juice industry is currently estimated at 100 million dollars!
+The cold-pressed juice industry is currently estimated at $100 million!
 But, as we have reviewed on D2D, your body already has the tools to naturally detoxify.

 Activated charcoal is one of the newest quick fixes that claims to target the toxins in your body.
 Why activated charcoal, you ask?
 We were wondering the same thing.